 My plan aims to deliver a step change in the way we support victims, share information and intelligence and provide timely, consistent and joined up feedback on the actions we are taking.
-I am particularly keen to explore opportunities to expand the reach of victim services into under-represented and rural communities and develop clearer pathways of support in areas such as fraud and modern slavery.
+In particular, I want to explore opportunities to expand the reach of victim services into under-represented and rural communities and develop clearer pathways of support in areas such as fraud and modern slavery.
+I will:-

-- ✓ Continue to improve outcomes for those accessing local victim support services, particularly in enabling them to better recover from harm and cope with everyday life.
-I will develop and implement formal quality assurance arrangements for all victim support services - ✓ Refresh and deliver Nottinghamshire's Violence Against Women and Girls Strategy, continue to co-commission efficient, joined up and high quality domestic and sexual abuse support services and work with the Government to increase sustainable funding for charities and organisations working to tackle violence against women and girls - ✓ Improve the reach, accessibility and take up of the Victim CARE service in Nottinghamshire, working with victims to co-produce support services and work with partners to improve the consistency of support for victims of fraud - ✓ Work with partners to improve local support services for victims of slavery and exploitation, particularly in providing safe spaces for potential victims of modern slavery prior to entering the National Referral Mechanism
+- Continue to improve outcomes for those accessing local victim support services, particularly in enabling them to better recover from harm and cope with everyday life.
+I will develop and implement formal quality assurance arrangements for all victim support services - Refresh and deliver Nottinghamshire's Violence Against Women and Girls Strategy, continue to co-commission efficient, joined up and high quality domestic and sexual abuse support services for both female and male survivors and work with the Government to increase sustainable funding

-3B.
+- for charities and organisations across this sector - Improve the reach, accessibility and take up of the Victim CARE service in Nottinghamshire, working with victims to co-produce support services and work with partners to improve the consistency of support for victims of fraud - Work with partners to improve local support services for victims of slavery and exploitation, particularly in providing safe spaces for potential victims of modern slavery prior to entering the National Referral Mechanism of the justice system have been adversely affected over recent years, compounded by the impact of the Coronavirus pandemic, capacity constraints and a backlog of cases in our courts.

 Improve victims' and witnesses' experience of the criminal justice system